Collo006/alx-project-nexus/README.md

 This repository documents my major learnings, challenges, solutions, and best practices gained throughout the program.
 It also serves as a knowledge hub for collaboration between Backend and Frontend learners.

+In this project, I am building a movie application where by users can stream trending , recent and even old tv shows and movies.
+This project is really helpful cause I will get a chance to work with API's which will realy help me when it comes to understanding and also use them perfectly so that my application can be at it's full best.

 # Objectives
 * Consolidate key learnings from the ProDev Frontend Engineering program.
 * Document major frontend technologies, concepts, and solutions.